by Jean-Paul Cortes

 A much better approach to creating your model would be searching for best practices from other models, understanding what works, and adapting what you've learned from experience and bringing it all together in a planned response.

 You can do this by using a "What Works Matrix," where you apply a many models approach to solve a given problem.

 Whether you recognize it or not, your coaching approach can be boiled down to a process, a model of how you do things and get results.

 You don't need be an expert in all coaching approaches, but you will eventually have to figure out a way of how to best help your clients achieve their goals.
 This is where having a model, or many if you use the the "What Works Matrix" is extremely helpful

-How To Create A Coaching Model Using A What Works Matrix
+How To Create Your Coaching Model Using A What Works Matrix

-WHAT - This model allows you to ask the right questions, it's a simple yet effective strategy towards finding a solution.
+WHAT - Asking good questions is a coach's bread and butter.
+People will ramble on when you ask them about what they want and often are blind to see the real reasons behind their behaviors.
+This model allows you to ask the right questions, it's a simple yet effective strategy towards helping your clients find a solution.

 P.S.
 Please feel free to share this website with your own list, friends, post it on your site, on your blog, or add it to your autoresponder.
 Twitter it, Facebook it, translate it.
 As long as you leave it intact and do not alter it in anyway.
 All links must remain in the article.
 No textual amendments permitted.
 Only exception is Twitter.